Indulge in the southern classic dessert of old fashioned homemade banana pudding. This traditional recipe is a fan-favorite treat!

 “Well, there are so many boys on the other teams that are better than me; I just don’t think I’ll make it.
 I’m not good enough,” he said.

+I was crushed that my boy thought he wasn’t good enough for something.
 I could hear it in my head, “comparison is the thief of joy.”
-My boy LOVES soccer.
-He shouldn’t let the idea that there are others who are better keep him from trying something he wants to do.
+My boy LOVED soccer.
+And, I knew he shouldn’t let the idea of others being better keep him from trying something he wanted to do.

-Y’all this banana pudding is the recipe from my cookbook and its my absolute favorite.
+Y’all this banana pudding is the recipe from my cookbook, and it’s my absolute favorite.
 It’s a classic and is always a hit wherever I serve it.

 One thing I like to do differently is to allow the custard to cool before I pour it over the bananas and vanilla wafers.
 It helps to keep the bananas from browning.
 Yes, you’re going to put the whole thing in the oven, but it won’t be long enough to heat the pudding all the way through again.

-And while the meringue, like the recipe is written, is the traditional topping, I do sometimes skip that and top it with with freshly whipped cream if I’m in the mood.
+And while the meringue, like the recipe is written, is the traditional topping, I do sometimes skip that and top it with freshly whipped cream if I’m in the mood.
 Y’all enjoy!

 Recipe Card